Few-Shot Speech Deepfake Detection Adaptation with Gaussian Processes

 Datasets

-LibriFake (a new benchmark dataset created using LibriSpeech and several state-of-the-art voice cloning models including yourTTS, Whisper-Speech, Vall-e-x, F5-TTS, and 11Labs), VoxCeleb
+LibriFake (a new benchmark derived from LibriSpeech using various TTS models like yourTTS, Whisper-Speech, Vall-e-x, F5-TTS, and 11Labs), VoxCeleb.

 Model(s)